LucasDelfino92/morrowindsharp/mendingmw.md

 ## HIGH RESOLUTION TEXTURES

-- [**Morrowind Uncompressed Vanilla Textures**](https://www.nexusmods.com/morrowind/mods/45551) by Bethesda Softworks: replaces most vanilla textures with unused textures that have less compression artifacts found in the game's Data Files folder.
+- [**Morrowind Uncompressed Vanilla Textures**](https://www.nexusmods.com/morrowind/mods/45551) by Bethesda Softworks: replaces most vanilla textures with textures shipped in the GOG release of Morrowind that have less compression artifacts and which the game doesn't use by default.
 - [**Intelligent Textures**](https://www.nexusmods.com/morrowind/mods/47469) by Remiros: replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
   - Now install a second instance of this mod.
 This time, tick **01 Atlas Textures** and click **OK**.